hapax/hapax.github.io/assets/unintentional.md

 <div style="text-align: right"><i>Joseph Cornell</i> </div>

 <span style="padding-left: 20px; display:block">
-The eye is the best of artists...
-There is no object so foul that intense light will not make beautiful.
 And the stimulus it affords to the sense, and a sort of infinitude which it hath, like space and time, make all matter gay.
 </span>

 <div style="text-align: right"><i> Ralph Waldo Emerson</i> </div>

+What could connect Kantian philosophy, rubbish, travel literature, and Surralism?
+Very little, it might seem.
+But

 <figure>
     <div style="text-align:center"><img src